 • The quality of information you provide affects the priority assigned to your case and the success of providing the requested services.

 • The information provided by you or collected by the CSA is confidential and subject to state and federal safeguarding requirements.
 It will not be released to third parties without your authorization.

-- Any record, correspondence, memorandum or other document not required to be maintained by law is not public information and is not available for public inspection.
+- Any record, correspondence, memorandum or other documents not required to be maintained by law is not public information and is not available for public inspection.

 • The CSA will assist you in establishing a court order for the obligor to provide health insurance for your child(ren).
 If you or your child(ren) is/are recipients of Medicaid benefits under Title XIX of the Social Security Act, the CSA will report the health insurance information to the State Division of Medical Assistance and Health Services.